 - No Fidlock buckle.
 A handy feature, but certainly not essential.

 Comparison and Value

-The Giro Merit fills a gap in the Giro MTB helmet range between the Manifest (the top range, high performance lid) and the Source (all you need and nothing extra kind of helmet).
+The Giro Merit fills a gap in the Giro helmets range between the Giro Manifest Spherical (the top range, high performance lid) and the Giro Source (all you need and nothing extra kind of helmet).

 The Manifest is the more expensive, slightly heavier helmet, with upgrades such as Fidlock (magnetic) buckle and an Aura Arch (strengthens the helmet) rather than a more traditional style helmet.
 The Merit is lighter, cheaper and likely all (and more) that you need in a good half shell helmet.

 When compared to the Giro Source (one of my favorite helmets from last year- and I still consider this very good value for money) it is a league above.
 It is much lighter, more ventilation, and has significantly more safety features.
 But, the Giro Source is slightly cheaper (see the full review here).

 The Merit is reasonably similar in price to the Troy Lee Designs A3 (see the full review here).
 The A3 has slightly better coverage – it sits a bit lower on the head – and the A3 has a bit plusher padding.

 I really like the Giro Merit.
 It stands out to me as a phenomenally lightweight, yet packed with safety features and rider usability features.

 I have recommended this helmet to my Dad who enjoys smashing out the trails, but wants something that’s pretty breathable and he won’t notice it while he is wearing it.
 The visor gives him somewhere to store the goggles, and the large dial at the back of the helmet makes adjusting the fit easy.